 Skip the expensive restaurant meal and have a picnic with grocery store finds, DiScala says: “It’s usually much more fun, better food and cheaper.”

 It’s also cost-effective to book a hotel room with a fridge.
 Not only can you stock up on lunch essentials at the grocery store, but you also can bring back restaurant leftovers to make a second meal, Huffstetler says.
+Or find a vacation rental where you’ll have your own kitchen to store groceries, cook meals and reheat leftovers.

 If you do want someone else to cook for you, pick a restaurant that accepts to-go orders.
 Then take your meal back to your room, which saves you money on drinks and gratuity.